 - A grip or base that you use to guide the squeegee.

-- The disposable rubber that glides across the glass to remove the soap.
+- The disposable rubber known as the squeegee blade glides across the glass to remove the soap.

 - The channel that holds the removable squeegee rubber in place.